Tag Archives: Johnny Tapia

 “Diaz is standing in the way of my ultimate objective and I know that I must defeat him to get where I want to be.
 He needs to get past me to move onto the next level himself, so I am sure he is equally motivated.
 That is what makes for great fights.”

 Joel Diaz Jr., of Palmdale, Calif., will return to ShoBox for the third time.
 He debuted on the SHOWTIME series in just his sixth pro bout, stopping unbeaten prospect Guy Robb in seven rounds in 2012.
-Díaz Jr.. returned to headline aShoBox event on May 16, 2014, dominating Canadian Tyler Asselstine over 10 rounds en route to a unanimous decision.
+Diaz Jr. returned to headline aShoBox event on May 16, 2014, dominating Canadian Tyler Asselstine over 10 rounds en route to a unanimous decision.

 The 25-year-old won all of his starts by stoppage in 2016.

-“I am honored to be back on SHOWTIME and am thankful to my promoters DiBella Entertainment and Jean Pascal Promotions for the opportunity,” said Diaz Jr. “SurJunio 9, I will be more than ready to hand Regis Prograis his first defeat.
+“I am honored to be back on SHOWTIME and am thankful to my promoters DiBella Entertainment and Jean Pascal Promotions for the opportunity,” said Diaz Jr. “OnJune 9, I will be more than ready to hand Regis Prograis his first defeat.
 ShoBoxfans are in for a treat as this will be a thriller while it lasts.
 When the smoke clears, I know that I will be the one left standing.”

-Steve Rolls, of Toronto, Kanado, earned his biggest victory in his ShoBox debut in December 2015, stopping then undefeated prospect and amateur standout Steed Woodall inside four rounds.
+Steve Rolls, of Toronto, Canada, earned his biggest victory in his ShoBox debut in December 2015, stopping then undefeated prospect and amateur standout Steed Woodall inside four rounds.
 He has since earned two impressive knockout wins in 2016.

 “It feels great to be back on ShoBox and I’m looking forward to putting on another spectacular performance,” Rolls said.
 “I know that Nicholson can fight and I expect him to come prepared.
-Training camp has been going very well and on Junio 9, I will be more than ready.”
+Training camp has been going very well and on June 9, I will be more than ready.”

 “My time is now,” said Nicholson.
 “Any time that I am able to showcase my talent in front of a national audience means a lot.
 I am very humbled and thankful to be a part of this card.
 I’ve had great sparring, making adjustments every session.
-I saw Rollsfight against Steed Woodall – I think he has a lot to learn, and I will teach him a lesson.
+I saw Rolls’ fight against Steed Woodall – I think he has a lot to learn, and I will teach him a lesson.
 I look forward to victory and continuing to move up the world rankings.”

 # # #